 The current value of your home and condition can change over time, requiring adjustments to your policy.
 As time goes on, you might also need to increase or decrease your coverage limits depending on the type and amount of protection you need.
 Certain life changes can also award you with new discounts – such as a retiree discount or a non-smoker discount.
 Review your policy each year with your insurance broker to ensure you are only paying for the coverage you need.

-If you’re ready to start shopping around for a home insurance policy or you simply want to find out if you’re paying too much on your current one, contact us at Tanner Insurance, and we’ll show you how to reduce our home insurance premiums without limiting the coverage.
+If you’re ready to start shopping around for a home insurance policy, or you simply want to find out if you’re paying too much on your current one, contact us at Tanner Insurance.
+We’ll explore options for reducing your home insurance premiums without limiting the coverage.